0x7030676e31/cumsocket/README.md

 ```

 # Default modules
-- `reminder` - send reminder to user after specified time.
-[See more](docs/reminders.md)
-- `permissions` - permissions management system.
-[See more](docs/permissions.md)
 - `bridge` - copy attachments from one channel to another.
+- `egg` - egg of course.
 - `math` - basic math calculator.
 [See more](docs/math.md)
-- `egg` - egg of course.

-## Still TODO:
-- Grow the api
-- Clean up the code
-- Presence management (maybe)
+- `permissions` - permissions management system.
+[See more](docs/permissions.md)
-- Client like events management system
-- Create a better README.md
-- And more!
+- `reminder` - send reminder to user after specified time.
+[See more](docs/reminder.md)

+# Future plans
+My goal was to create something like environment for module based selfbot.
+Over time maybe I will add more modules and features like client like data manager.
+I'll maintain this project as long as I can but discord likes to change api in a rather strange way.
+As long as I can, I'll try to keep this project up to date.